 How much is SR-22 insurance per month in Ohio?

-Ohio drivers with a DUI can expect to pay an average of $248 a month for full coverage insurance with an SR-22.
+Drivers in Ohio who have a DUI on their record can expect to pay $248 per month for a full coverage policy, which includes an SR-22.

 Cheapest SR-22 insurance companies in Ohio